Matilde90/play_ultrasonic_sensor_pi/README.md

 ## Summary

-For this project I used the ultrasonic sensor to obtain information about the distance of an object from the sensor.
-I then mapped this information into a playable range, and send this to sonic-pi.
+This project consists in the sonification of distance of a surface from an ultrasonic sensor.
+Distance data is then transformed into an audible MIDI note which in turn is played by the Sonic-pi
 ![ultrasonic_sensor_image](ultrasonic_sensor.jpg)

 ## Description